There are now 3 possible online modes for units:

 - Students completing this unit demonstrate competence in computational fluid dynamics (CFD) analysis, the ability to understand practical issues of multiphase fluid transport, the ability to estimate the dispersion of species in gas and liquids, and knowledge of emulsion and suspension viscosities.
 This experience provides students with experience for working in the oil, gas and renewable energy sectors.
 Topics covered include turbulent flow and its analysis; introduction to CFD; non-Newtonian flow and fluids; suspensions and emulsions; multiphase flow in pipes; mixing and dispersion; and contaminant transport in turbulent flows.

-- Indicative assessments in this unit are as follows: (1) peer briefings; (2) assignments; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) weekly Fluent exercise; (2) assignments; and (3) CFD Practical Exam.
 Further information is available in the unit outline.